 When you are lying face down, I will place your arm across the small of your back.
 This will cause your scapula to “wing” out.
 This gives access to the medial edge of the anterior scapula.
 While you are in this winged position, I can also rotate and stretch the soft tissues of the scapula.
 This can help reduce tension in the subscapularis.

 Once you have been repositioned onto your side or back, I will carefully raise your arm and place your hand behind your head.
 From this position, I can access the trigger points in subscap from your armpit.
+This can feel strangely personal!

 Frozen Shoulder Syndrome